amansaini25/FoAn/CHAMPIONSHIP_DNA_METHODOLOGY.md

 $$\text{Volume} = \sum_{i \in V} \sum_{j \in V} w_{ij}$$

 ### Betweenness Centralization
 Centralization measures the structural reliance a team places on specific individual "playmakers".
-We compute this by first calculating the Betweenness Centrality ($C_B(v)$) for every node, which quantifies the fraction of shortest paths that pass through that node.
+We compute this by first calculating the Betweenness Centrality ($$C_B(v)$$) for every node, which quantifies the fraction of shortest paths that pass through that node.
 Let $\sigma_{st}$ be the total number of shortest paths from node $s$ to node $t$, and $\sigma_{st}(v)$ be the number of those paths passing through

 $$C_B(v) = \sum_{s \neq v \neq t \in V} \frac{\sigma_{st}(v)}{\sigma_{st}}$$